jmondo/fuzzy-finder/README.md

 # Fuzzy Finder package [![Build Status](https://travis-ci.org/atom/fuzzy-finder.svg?branch=master)](https://travis-ci.org/atom/fuzzy-finder)

+## Fork
+This is a fork of the default Atom fuzzy find plugin to make Rails development easier.

+Searching for "Module::ClassName" will find "module/class_name.rb"

+## Original Readme
 Quickly find and open files using `cmd-t`.

   * `cmd-t` or `cmd-p` to open the file finder